staabm/annotate-pull-request-from-checkstyle/README.md

 composer require staabm/annotate-pull-request-from-checkstyle
 ```

+# 💌 Give back some love

+[Consider supporting the project](https://github.com/sponsors/staabm), so we can make this tool even better even faster for everyone.

 # Example Usage

 `cs2pr` can be used on a already existing checkstyle-report xml-file.
 Alternatively you might use it in the unix-pipe notation to chain it into your existing cli command.